 The nominee process can be overwhelming at times.
 Over the course of the next several weeks or months, you will engage in discussions with the ethics officials from the agency in which you are being considered to serve and OGE about your financial disclosure report and the financial interests of you, your spouse, and your dependent children.
-The purpose of these discussions is to ensure that all required items are reported and that potential conflicts of interests and items that may raise impartiality concerns have been identified.
+The purpose of these discussions is to ensure that all required items are reported and that potential conflicts of interest and other ethics concerns have been identified.
 At that point, we will determine the actions that you, your spouse, and your minor children may be required to take to address those items.